taiki-e/easy-ext/README.md

 easy-ext = "0.1"
 ```

-The current version of easy-ext requires Rust 1.31 or later.
+The current easy-ext requires Rust 1.31 or later.

 ## Examples